garciaml/Autism-3D-CNN-brain-sMRI/README.md

 - a file *predictions.csv* containing the logits (i.e. the probability scores) returned by the model, the first column being for label 0 and second one for label 1.

+BRAIN SEGMENTATION with HighRes3DNet

+We can segment brain scans to be able to interpret the attention maps previously generated.

+9-

 ### Citation